westbrookdaniel/core/README.md

 - createState (wrapper of unstorage)
 - createApi (object based api with error/data result type)
 - jsx (while views can return a Response, it's recommended to use jsx)
-- serveStatic (can be used in run's intercept to serve a directory)
+- serveStatic (will serve a directory)

 ## Recomendations